dle51/tag/documentation/genesis/user_guide/advanced_ik_notes.md

 # Advanced Inverse Kinematic Notes
-Overview of the `advanced_ik.py` script from the [Genesis User Guide](https://genesis-world.readthedocs.io/en/latest/user_guide/getting_started/advanced_ik.html). \
+Overview of the `advanced_ik.py` script from the [Genesis User Guide](https://genesis-world.readthedocs.io/en/latest/user_guide/getting_started/advanced_ik.html).

-In the previous IK script, we defined only one link, the gripper of the Franka arm, as the end-effector.
+In the previous `ik_mp.py` script, we defined only one link, the gripper of the Franka arm, as the end-effector.
 In this script, we are going to define each of the fingers in the gripper as two separate target links and having them trace a horizontal circle in midair.
 We begin this script the same way as before.

 ```python
 import os